Get ready: Summer travel season is here. And we're here to help you do it better this year.

 Check-In Online … and Pack in Just a Carry-On

 Summer is always the busiest travel season of the year.
-This summer might just be the busiest yet, which means there'll be more crowds and long lines at the airport than you've seen in years.
+And this summer will likely be the busiest yet, which means there'll be more crowds and long lines at the airport than you've seen in years.

 There are three areas where crowding is most common: Airline check-in desks, baggage drop-off zones, and baggage carousels.
 There are only so many kiosks and airline agents available after so many airline employees were laid off during the pandemic.
 Airlines haven't been able to hire new staff members fast enough to keep up with demand.